mattermost/mattermost-test-management/data/test-cases/self-hosted/true-up-support/test-3.md

 Pre-requisites:

 - On an Air gapped instance, the True up Review section should be visible 15 days before end of quarter.
-- Customers will have 15 days grace period after end of quarter to submit the report.
-  eg: The review section will be visible on March 16th till April 15th.
-Once Admin Submits, the section should not be displayed.
 - Have 1 CWS admin account for testing.
 - From an air gapped instance have the encrypted .txt file downloaded.